al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 Transients are the peaks in sound wave.

 Should always mix / play at same volume level always, volume influences our natural ears eq.

-## Space (depth) in a stereo mix

-Properties that affect Perception of deep in a mix:

-- Volume - the closer the louder
-- High End - long distances loose high end became duller
-- Reverb - the closer the mic the less gets from room, the less reverb
-- Stereo with - low sound on 1 ear is very close, as it gets further start to hear a small delay on the other ear, when very far no separation of left from right.

-The main focal point should be at the center, thus widening a certain track or instrument can give space for another central point.
-For example guitar rhythm on stereo wide  and guitar solo centered.
-The center can then be filled with instruments across all frequencies, typically: low kick, bass, guitar, vocals and high hat

-Important is that left and right are in balance.

-Triangle shape balance strategy: low end is central and the high end can be spread wide.

 ## Delay & Reverb